sergiomartins8/test-automation-bootstrap/README.md

 ---

 ### About
-The goal is to have this repo with boilerplate code in a way that anyone can quickstart a variety of automation frameworks, from functional and non-functional testing.
+The goal is to have this repo with boilerplate code in a way that anyone can quickstart a variety of automation frameworks, from functional to non-functional testing.

 ### Features
 * User interface testing (_java_) containing: